Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Proposed vision

 In addition, several \ac{soc} alternatives also support \ac{tsn}.
-Xilinx \ac{soc}, such as the KR260 series\footnote{Details available at \myhref{https://www.xilinx.com/content/dam/xilinx/publications/product-briefs/kr260-product-brief.pdf}{https://www.xilinx.com/content/dam/xilinx/ publications/product-briefs/kr260-product-brief.pdf}.} contain support for \ac{tsn}, integrate a \ac{fpga} that may support the hardware acceleration of parts of the proposed architecture in \cref{fig:arch} and support the interconnection with existing legacy vehicular systems through its support for \ac{can} bus, while also keeping an open architecture having in mind the reconfigurability \acp{fpga} support.
+Xilinx \ac{soc}, such as the KR260 series\footnote{Details at \myhref{https://www.xilinx.com/content/dam/xilinx/publications/product-briefs/kr260-product-brief.pdf}{xilinx.com}.} contain support for \ac{tsn}, integrate a \ac{fpga} that may support the hardware acceleration of parts of the proposed architecture in \cref{fig:arch} and support the interconnection with existing legacy vehicular systems through its support for \ac{can} bus, while also keeping an open architecture having in mind the reconfigurability that \acp{fpga} support.

 Regarding vehicular hardware, two alternatives may be considered: an approach based on simulating parts of the vehicle; and an entire development vehicle.